milestone-hafnia/trainer-object-detection/README.md

    Press `Ctrl+Shift+P` and search for `Python: Select Interpreter`.
 3. In the debug panel, select the configuration `Model Training` and press F5 or click the green play button to start debugging.

+### Scripts
+The [`scripts/`](scripts/) folder contains the entry points for training and a few related utilities. `train.py` is the primary script; the others are optional helpers for evaluating, inspecting, and serving models.

+- **[`train.py`](scripts/train.py)** - Main training script.
+Trains an RF-DETR model on a Hafnia dataset.
+Defaults to `RFDETRNano` with pretrained weights and supports overriding model, epochs, batch size, learning rate, resolution, and sample count from the command line.
+This is the script invoked by the default training command `python scripts/train.py`.
+- **[`benchmark.py`](scripts/benchmark.py)** - Evaluates a trained or pretrained model on a dataset split and reports detection metrics.
+Supports class-mapping options on both the model and dataset side, which is useful when a pretrained model (e.g. COCO-trained) is benchmarked against a dataset with a different label space.
+- **[`inference.py`](scripts/inference.py)** - Runs the model over a dataset split and writes the predictions back as a Hafnia dataset.
+Use this to produce a predictions dataset for downstream analysis or visualization.
+- **[`visualize.py`](scripts/visualize.py)** - Runs prediction on a small subset of a dataset split and saves rendered images with bounding-box overlays to disk.
+Handy for quick visual sanity-checks of a model.
+- **[`create_pretrained_model.py`](scripts/create_pretrained_model.py)** - Maintenance utility that downloads RF-DETR pretrained weights and writes them, together with a serialized model config, into [`pretrained_models/`](pretrained_models/).
+Run this once to populate the local pretrained model cache used by the other scripts.
+- **[`*.schema.json`](scripts/*.schema.json)** - What are all the JSON Schema files for?
+Well nothing YET!
+The schema files are auto generated and describe the available parameters for each script.
+In a future version of the platform, these files are will help users build and validate script commands like this  `python scripts/train.py --model RFDETRNano --epochs 5` through the portal.

 ## Launch Experiment Directly from Command Line